 - 1RM squat to 90 degrees (can be hex bar squat, front squat, back squat etc.) =1.3 x Bodyweight

 We progress to training 3x per week during this phase with 2 days of conditioning on Tuesdays and Thursdays.
 As noted in the tables, we are progressing to include more complex movements, such as the clean pull from mid-thigh and the hack squat, and we are including the 2-up/1-down method for the leg press, leg extension, and hamstring curl.
 The intensities are higher than the previous block, since we are now working in our 3’s block.
 The jump training is progressing at this point to include countermovement jumps, broad jumps, higher volumes of pogo jumps performed at distances of 10m, and short bounds during our warmups.
 All sprint development drills are occurring as we get closer to sprinting.
+At this point, using a sprint timing gate is encouraged to track growth.
 Since the athlete will be finishing the return to run program with the PT at this point, I will begin to introduce sprinting in short distances of 5-10m with submaximal intensity.
-Once the athlete is cleared by the PT, the sprint training will remain acceleration based at 10m, but timing gates are used to record every rep to ensure max intensity and volume will continue to build during the next phase.
+Once the athlete is cleared by the PT, the sprint training will remain acceleration based at 10m; timing gates are used to record every rep to ensure max intensity and volume will continue to build during the next phase.
 Conditioning is progressed to include extensive tempo runs with short intervals/short distances depending on where the athlete is running.
 The conditioning occurs twice a week, with one day of tempo runs and one day of lactic power intervals on a bike.

 Week 17-21:Basic Strength